strawstack/HexGrid/README.md

 # HexGrid

-A template for an SVG project that preserves aspect ratio and responds to page size.
+A full page hex grid that can be zoomed and panned.
+Hexes have coordinates and register click events.